 Dietzel’s portfolio ranges from intense, fast-paced assignments—such as photographing former Secretary of State Hillary Rodham Clinton, Benjamin Netanyahu and other heads of state—to more intimate settings, such as quietly photographing artists at work.
 Assignments include a collaboration with British sculptor and environmentalist Andy Goldsworthy, documenting the making of @Large: Ai Weiwei on Alcatraz, and photographing Mark di Suvero's sculptures at his open air fabrication studio in Sonoma County.

-Dietzel is an AFAR Media Brand Ambassador, part of a select group of influential travel writers and photographers who share AFAR's vision and passion for authentic travel.
+Dietzel is an AFAR Brand Ambassador, part of a select group of influential travel writers and photographers who share AFAR's vision and passion for authentic travel.
 Dietzel is a regular contributor to Getty Images.